 Feedback and Criticism

-For the past 35 years or so I have been involved in speaking, tentatively at first, but with increasing confidence since then.
+For the past 35 years or so, I have been involved in speaking, tentatively at first, but with increasing confidence.
 Over the years, I have received feedback of all sorts.
 Though I initially welcomed all comments, as I became older, I realized that all feedback need not be good or necessary.
 Some feedback was, in retrospect, completely unnecessary.
 I have also heard from other speakers about the different kinds of feedback that they received.
-As a result, I wondered what kinds of feedback did I want and what did I NOT want.
-Maybe if hearers understood what was a good feedback, then they could articulate their opinions accordingly.
+As a result, I wondered what kinds of feedback I wanted and what I did not want.
+Maybe if hearers understood what was good feedback, then they could articulate their opinions accordingly.

 I've divided criticism into constructive and destructive types.
-I, like most other speakers, welcome constructive criticism.
+Like most other speakers, I welcome constructive criticism.

 Constructive Criticism